dewarim/cinnamon2-utils/README.md

 # CinnamonUtils

 CinnamonUtils is a collection of utility classes for the Cinnamon CMS server, version 2.x.
+This includes the BCrypt library code, commonly used interfaces and the global Conf class which gives access to the server's configuration files.

 License: LGPL 2.1 or later